 Amy, Tracy and Angela want to give voice to the women around the world.
 Women of the WordPress global community, who are active and enjoy sharing their knowledge, experience, and passion.
 Either you are a developer or a designer, or a blogger, a marketing editor, or a content strategist, the girls want to let your voice be heard all over the world.
 Girl power?
 Ooh yes!

 Being born, located, and working in a small country like Greece, suffering also by the economic crisis and the huge migration outflow, but with tech communities and agencies rising, it was nice to be able to share what’s going on with the WordPress Greek Community.

 It was like a chat among friends, but including high-quality equipment.
 Plus, me saying things that seem wise as advice but should be the reality and not a topic for discussion.

 You need to ask, to come forward, to contribute.
 You can come to an event.
 Ask a question.
 No question is stupid.
 Everybody’s welcome.
 If you don’t ask you will never learn.

 It’s been an honor being on the Women In WP 6th podcast and I am thankful for the fact that I met them.
-It is true that internet and technology give us the opportunity to communicate our experience, our journey, our thoughts with people sharing the same passion no matter where they are located.
+It is true that the internet and technology give us the opportunity to communicate our experience, our journey, our thoughts with people sharing the same passion no matter where they are located.
 I had a great time with the girls.
-They made it feel so natural, as if we were sitting around the same table drinking our coffee.
+They made it feel so natural as if we were sitting around the same table drinking our coffee.
 Our smiles can prove it for sure.